Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What’s the best way to test seat depth?

-Sit all the way back and check for a small gap behind your knees while keeping feet flat.
+Sit all the way back, keep your back on the cushion, and use this seat depth guide to look for a small gap behind the knees with your feet flat on the floor.

 Are low sofas harder to get out of?